 “Go change,” Chun urged, gesturing toward Calvin.
 “I meant into something more comfortable.
 We got half an hour before we have to go pick up the girls.
-He’s just being a Drama King again.
+He’s just being a drama king again.
 You know the usual.”

 Calvin did not want to question both of their sanity anymore.
 Even if he did not want to go with them, he still needed to go check on Joanne.
-She was probably in her room – like she usually was these days after work.
+She was probably in her room—like she usually was these days after work.
 He suddenly wondered if she was caring enough to make dinner tonight or was he going to have to eat alone again.
 Just as he was heading inside and letting the screen door slammed behind him, he heard something that made him turned around to continue listening again.
-Chun was still laughing at Jiro while Jiro still displayed the aggressive expression.
+Chun was still laughing at Jiro while Jiro still displayed his aggressive expression.

 “Do I have to lay everything out for you?”
 Chun asked, swinging his legs back and forth.
 He had been sitting on the banister.
 “You’re smart.
 Just imagine it yourself.”

 “How in the world?
 You know how misleading your details are?
 I want to know for sure if Kelvin chose Jo or not.”